brandonchaffee/demopera/docs/appendix.rst

 ================    ====================================================
 Name                ``recallProjectDistribution``

-Description         | Recalls distributed value contributed to an project back to the organization.
+Description         | Recalls distributed value contributed to a project back to the organization.
 This can
                     | be used to return value back to contributors or redistribute to other organization
                     | projects.
 This increases the total value associated with the organization and decreases
                     | the total value distributed and associated with the project.